-To view the Summer 2013 schedule, click here
+To view the Fall 2014 schedule, click here

 The Art, Design, Display and Exhibit class is focused on creation, research, exhibition and communication of fine art and design.
 The curriculum is designed to prepare students for continued study and work in college or in the workplace.
 Students will explore concepts and build skills that can be applied to contemporary art practice in any field.

-The Alex Xydias Center for Automotive Arts (AXC) program has been developed in collaboration with automotive business owners and classic car enthusiasts from the Inland Valley.
-This two year automotive program allows students to gain the necessary confidence and hands-on experience needed to enter the industry and will give students the opportunity to earn four Automotive Service Excellence (ASE) Certificates.
+The Alex Xydias Center for Automotive Arts (AXC) has been developed in collaboration with automotive business owners and classic car enthusiasts from the Inland Valley.
+This two-year program allows students to gain the necessary confidence and hands-on experience needed to enter the industry and will give students the opportunity to earn four Automotive Service Excellence (ASE) Certificates.

 - Customer Service

 This course addresses the basic concepts of

 customer service and its importance to the success of

 customer service and customer relations as it applies

 sales, the nature and demands of professionalism in

 working effectively to meet the needs of culturally and